History of Lake Valley G&CC

 Ed Loughlin: As previously mentioned, Ed “discovered” the FHA financing option that allowed for the creation of LVCC.
 Ed also spent a sizable part of a year promoting LVCC and helping get it started.

 C.C.Blair: Along with Ed, C.C.
 Blair spent the better part of a year getting LVCC off the ground.
 C.C. was the first Board President of LVCC and holds membership certificate #001.
 During the first year of construction C.C. personally oversaw much of the operation, constantly working with the architect and construction crew to make sure that LVCC was properly developed.
-C.C. was club President for the first 3 years of its existance.
+C.C. was club President for the first 3 years of its existence.

 Frank Sallee.
 As previously mentioned, Frank was instrumental in acquiring the FHA financing that made LVCC possible.
 Frank also suggested the name “Lake Valley” during an impromptu naming session for the club.
 He also lobbied to have the road to the clubhouse enter from lake road 54-79 rather than directly from Highway 54.